whataboutyou-ai/eunomia/pkgs/sdks/langchain/README.md

 # Eunomia SDK for LangChain

-This package allows to streamline [LangChain's loaders][langchain-loaders-docs] resources and their metadata to the [Eunomia][eunomia-github] server for an easier policy configuration process.
+This package allows to stream [LangChain's loaders][langchain-loaders-docs] resources and their metadata to the [Eunomia][eunomia-github] server for an easier policy configuration process.

 ## Installation